What is Family Book Club?

-Start by reading the book together - many libraries have this book as it is a bit older (published 1991!) there is also an excellent youtube video of a reading of the book that you can find here:
+Start by reading the book together.
+There is also an excellent youtube video of a reading of the book that you can find here:

 It’s fun to decorate a bit before you have your book discussion.
 Try making this craft:

 Feathers (either real, or made of paper!)